-The Office of the Sussex PCC manages up to 45 dedicated volunteers who undertake vital duties for its Independent Custody Visiting (ICV) scheme.
-Representatives from the community are recruited and appointed on a geographical basis to visit the six police custody centres in Sussex (Brighton, Chichester, Crawley, Eastbourne, Hastings and Worthing).
+The Office of the Sussex PCC manages up to 40 dedicated volunteers who undertake vital duties for its Independent Custody Visiting (ICV) scheme.
+Representatives from the community are recruited and appointed on a geographical basis to visit the five police custody centres in Sussex (Brighton, Crawley, Eastbourne, Hastings and Worthing).
 Unannounced visits are made by pairs of visitors at varying times of the day and night to ensure a consistent pattern of visits.
 After every visit, the pair of visitors complete a written report form about their findings, which is then passed onto the ICV Scheme Manager at the Office of the Sussex PCC.

 You can find out more about the work of the scheme manager in her blog.

 Here you will find reports from the ICV Visits, HMICFRS Inspections and Sussex Police's response and progress to actions raised.